johager/AirQuality/README.md

 - The AirQualityController uses .map instead of a for-loop to extract country names, state names, and city names.

+- The StateListViewController and CityListViewController have a title of the country or state, respectively.

+- The CityDataViewController data has been converted to Imperial units and formatted nicely.

 ### Technoloy